MansMeg/IntroML/README.md

 ## Recommended workflow for each block/assignment

-1. Watch the videos to get more indepth knwoledge (although, optional)
+1. Read the literature according to the rough course plan
-2. Read the literature according to the rough course plan
+2. Watch the videos to get more indepth knowledge/understanding (however, optional)
 3. Do the assignment

 ## Course practicalities